 Metro Sports Facility, Taiwhanga Rehia, will be the largest aquatic and indoor recreation and leisure venue of its kind in New Zealand, accessible to people of all ages and abilities.

+The Christchurch Central Recovery Plan identified the need for a world-class venue and centre of sporting excellence, accessible to people of all ages, abilities and sporting skills.
 The Metro Sports Facility will provide an aquatic and indoor recreation and sport facility catering for the day-to-day needs of the leisure, sporting, recreational, education and high performance sporting communities in Canterbury.

-The Metro Sports Facility will sit within the block encompassing Moorhouse Avenue, Stewart Street, St Asaph Street and Antigua Street.
+The complex will be well equipped to host local, national and international events.
+The Metro Sports Facility will sit within Moorhouse Avenue, Stewart Street, St Asaph Street and Antigua Street.
 It will be easy to get to by public transport, private vehicles and the new walking and cycling links through the central city.

 On 28 March 2019, it was announced that the $221 million contract to build the Metro Sports Facility has been awarded to CPB Contractors Limited.
 Read more on Newsline.(external link) Construction is set to begin in May 2019.